lisapro/IPBM/README.md

 ## Windows 10, 8:

-1. Download IPBM
+1. Download all required programs

-  Right-click in Windows Explorer within the directory where you want to place the IPBM direcrory, and choose "Git Bash Here", or use PowerShell program.
-In the terminal that appears type:
+  Right-click in Windows Explorer within the directory where you want to place the IPBM directory, and choose "Git Bash Here", or use PowerShell program.
+In the terminal that appears to download IPBM type:

   `$ git clone https://github.com/limash/IPBM.git`

-  then download [FABM] from here and switch to dev-sham branch
+  then download [FABM] and switch to dev-sham branch

   `$ git clone https://github.com/limash/FABM.git --branch dev-sham`